 In simplistic terms, an arterial blood gas (ABG) tells us about three main things:

 To enable us to interpret oxygenation, respiratory function and acid-base balance, an ABG analyser gives us key bits of information.
 This includes the pH, partial pressure of oxygen, partial pressure of carbon dioxide and calculated bicarbonate.

 Using these parameters, an ABG can give us information about what is going on inside the body and the likely cause of dysfunction.

 In modern medicine, an ABG can give us a wealth of additional information, including:

 Within the body, pH is tightly regulated by chemical buffers, the respiratory system and renal system.

 Understanding how the body tightly controls pH through the respiratory and renal systems is important for ABG interpretation.

-For more information, see our notes on control of pH.
+For more information, see our notes on pH control.

 As a brief summary: